mbrahimi2020/Blue-Team-Summary-of-Operations/README.md

 ### Description of Targets

-The target of this attack was: `Target 1` (`192.168.1.110`).
+The target of this attack was: Target 1 (IPv4: 192.168.1.110).
 Target 1 is an Apache web server and has SSH enabled, so ports 80 and 22 are possible ports of entry for attackers.
-As such, the following alerts have been
+As such, the following alerts have been implemented:
-implemented:

 * [Excessive HTTP Errors](#excessive-http-errors)
 * [HTTP Request Size Monitor](#http-request-size-monitor)